-In my quest to help create wearable solutions to pain relief, I meet a lot of people with injuries, diseases or chronic issues along the way.
-Some of them have overcome pain and discomfort by fighting their own personal battles.
+In my mission to help others with pain relief, I meet many people with injuries, diseases or chronic pain.
+Some of these people have overcome pain by fighting their own personal battles.
 Jackie Waters is one of them.
 In her 20’s, Jackie was diagnosed with rheumatoid arthritis, a chronic inflammatory disorder.
-Her journey has been full of challenges in treating arthritis pain, but she has learned so much along the way through process of elimination and trial and error.
-Jackie has found that through careful diet and exercise, she has been able to minimize her pain and use of medication.
-Jackie shares her story with us below:
+Her journey has been full of challenges in treating arthritis pain.
+But along the way, Jackie has learned through process of elimination, and trial and error HOW to manage her pain and find relief.

 Chronic pain is something experienced by 11% of Americans.
-For a common medical issue, it is surprising that we have so few options to treat arthritis pain and our symptoms effectively.
-In my experience, doctors typically prescribe some form of drugs like opioids.
-Although painkillers are highly effective at preventing pain, they also come with a slew of negative side effects and can be very addictive.
-I’ve personally seen the devastating effects addiction can have on the afflicted person, as well as their family.
-I did not want to rely on opioids for my daily long-term pain regimen.
+For a common medical issue, it’s surprising there are few options in treating arthritis pain, for example, and the symptoms effectively.
+In Jackie’s experience, Doctor’s would typically prescribe some form of drugs like opioids.
+Although painkillers are highly effective at preventing pain, they also come with a slew of negative side effects including addiction.
+Jackie tells us she’s personally seen the devastating effects addiction can have on an afflicted person and their family.
+She was determined that she did not want to rely on opioids for her daily long-term pain regimen.

 Meditation is More Powerful than It Seems